First Thoughts…

 Favourite place in school: The Hall – it’s where we celebrate, sing and dance together.

-I am delighted to be the Assistant Headteacher, SENDCO, Early Years Lead and Reception Class Teacher at Fradley Park Primary and Nursery School
+I am delighted to be the Assistant Headteacher, SENDCO, Early Years Lead and Class Teacher at Fradley Park Primary and Nursery School

 One thing about me: I love nothing more than being in the great outdoors and I enjoy sharing funny stories about my 6 ducks who I adore.